A cluttered bedroom is such an energy leak.

 6. Use Drawer Dividers So Clothes Do Not Collapse Into Piles

-Look for adjustable bamboo or plastic drawer dividers from Amazon so you can customize each drawer.
-Use them to create sections for leggings, underwear, bras, or pajama sets.
+So I suggest looking for adjustable bamboo or plastic drawer dividers from Amazon so you can customize each drawer.
+And use them to create sections for leggings, underwear, bras, or pajama sets.

-And fold softer items and stand them upright in each section.
-That trick works especially well for leggings, tees, and shorts.
+Then fold softer items and stand them upright in each section.
+That trick works really well for leggings, tees, and shorts.

-You see every option at a glance, which also helps you wear more of what you own instead of rotating the same three things.
+You’ll see every option at a glance, which also helps you wear more of what you own instead of rotating the same three things because you can’t see them.

 Shop This Setup